viralfoundation/Technical-Whitepaper-LaTeX/README.md

 Smart Contract Deployment Chains specifically for categorized DApps

-DEX Chain : Running smart contracts for Viral Wallet&#39;s Decentralized Exchange
+DEX Chain : Running smart contracts for Viral Wallet's Decentralized Exchange

 ERC20 Chain : To Deploy new ERC20 Tokens that can be transacted between chains and accounts

-Viral NFT Chain : Feeless Viral ran Smart Contract Chain specifically to deploy user&#39;s NFTs on-chain
+Viral NFT Chain : Feeless Viral ran Smart Contract Chain specifically to deploy user's NFTs on-chain

 ERC721/115 Chain : To deploy new Non-Fungible Tokens for other platforms outside the Viral Application